bojaghi/imposter-autoload-patcher/README.md

 # Imposter Autoload Patcher

+Important: this is just for research purpose.
+Use [imposter-plugin](https://github.com/typisttech/imposter-plugin) instead.

 This package aims for helping [imposter](https://github.com/typisttech/imposter) when developers want to use patched classes by imposter in runtime.